JulGvoz/twisted-fates/README.md

 - If a good or evil Fatebound nominated and executed them, Elixir's ability does not trigger.
 - If fated Vile or Peacebroker nominated and executed them, Elixir is executed but does not die.

+### Examples

+Elixir is nominated by fated Seeker, and put on the block.
+Nobody else is put on the block.
+Elixir is executed, but survives.

+Elixir is nominated by fated Apostle, and put on the block.
+Later, Cutthroat is put on the block and executed.
+Elixir's ability does not trigger.

+Elixir is nominated by fated Cutthroat, and put on the block.
+Nobody else is put on the block.
+Elixir is executed, but survives.

+Elixir is nominated by evil Seeker.
+Elixir is executed and dies.

 ## Sleepwalker
 "You do not know you are a Peacebroker.
 You think that you are either Vile or Fatebound."